Graphic Designers Need To Learn Data Viz

 We do not teach designers to create the type of data-driven visualizations that look so complex and intricate that they could be trendy art for your living room wall (though there is a place for that in the world).
 And you don’t necessarily need to learn a programming language in order to make great graphs.
 Sherri is using Excel.
 Yes, Excel.

-Come join the Graph Guide program.
+Come join the The Evergreen Data Certification Program.
 We aim for a sweet spot, where designers readily understand data and where create compelling visualizations inside broader stories that engage, inform, and inspire.

 Parts of this story originally appeared on Medium